In this article we examine:

 Shared Ownership offers homeowners the opportunity to buy more of a share in their house via a process known as staircasing.
 The option to increase the share annually by 1% was introduced in April 2021 and operates for the first 15 years of ownership.
 The cost of the share can go up or down according to the current open market value of the house.

 It may be possible to buy more shares, potentially 5%, depending on the housing association or landlord concerned and rules vary on the number of times that staircasing is allowed.
 When staircasing, the shared owner will be charged valuation costs, surveying and legal fees.
 Stamp Duty Land Tax may be payable if the threshold is met, but homeowners can choose whether to pay it on just the owned share or on the whole property.

 Selling a Shared Ownership house

-Unless 100% ownership has been achieved, a homeowner wishing to sell must inform the housing provider which has first refusal, i.e., the right to try and sell the property.
-If they do not achieve a sale, the responsibility reverts to the homeowner.
-If the housing provider does sell the property, the homeowner is liable to pay the marketing, legal and valuation fees.
+Unless 100% ownership has been achieved, a shared owner wishing to sell must inform the housing provider which has first refusal, i.e., the right to try and sell the property.
+If they do not achieve a sale, the responsibility reverts to the shared owner.
+If the housing provider does sell the property, the shared owner is liable to pay the marketing, legal and valuation fees.

 Downsides to Shared Ownership